As an artist, I like to know what sells. My own favourite genres are landscapes (mostly semi-abstract) and abstract paintings.

 A Little About Me

 Luckily (I suppose) my favourite subject is landscape painting, which I love.
-I have painted other genres but landscapes, especially semi-abstract landscapes, are what keep me painting.
+I have painted other genres but landscapes, especially semi-abstract landscapes, are what keeps me painting.

-I did join a group some years back to develop my portraiture and figure painting but it never really grabbed me, so I have stuck with landscape paintings.
+I did join a group some years back to develop my portraiture and figure painting but it never really grabbed me, so I have stuck with landscapes.

-I have sold art via Ebay in the past but decided to pull off this site as I did not think that the auction system provided the sort of return that I wanted.
-I could sell (mainly landscapes and semi-abstract landscapes) but at give-away prices.
-I find I prefer to give my art away than to be in that situation.
+I have sold art via eBay in the past but decided to pull off this site because the auction system did not give me the return I wanted.
+I could sell but at give-away prices.
+I prefer to actually give my art away than to be in that situation.